 - 1. Press the PHONE or the call accept button. - 2.
-Press the MENU button. - 3.
-Select the CALL OUT list or the CALL IN list.
+Press the MENU button. - Select the CALL OUT list or the CALL IN list.
+On some audio units, select the MISSED, INCOMING or OUTGOING calls list.

-Note: If the active phone does not provide a call out list, the last outgoing call number/entry is displayed.
+Note: If the active phone does not provide a call out list, the last outgoing call number/entry can be redialled.